Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

 \subsection{The capillary-gravity water waves equation}

 \vphantom{Water-waves}

-We introduce the linearized capillary-gravity water waves equation (following \cite{Alazard-jems, alazardburq, zbMATH02172228, zbMATH06168816}) relevant for modelling the motion and stability of perfect fluids where the surface tension and capillarity cannot be neglected; for instance for small characteristic scales or when waves are breaking and at certain waves frequencies (\cite{zbMATH06168816,Zakharov}).
-Thus, consider the 2-D capillary-gravity water waves for an homogeneous, inviscid, incompressible, irrotational fluid over a flat bottom on which an external pressure is applied.
-The volume of the fluid is described by
+{ One application of our main results is the rapid stabilization of the linearized capillary-gravity water waves equation, which exhibits a skew-adjoint operator of order $\alpha=3/2$.
+They are relevant for modelling the motion and stability of perfect fluids where the surface tension and capillarity cannot be neglected; for instance for small characteristic scales or when waves are breaking at certain wave frequencies (\cite{zbMATH06168816,Zakharov}).
+The linearized water waves equation writes (the full derivation from the free surface Euler equation is done in Section \ref{sec:water-waves}),

-where $y=-h$ is the bottom of the fluid, $y=\eta(x,t)$ is the deformation from the rest $y=0$ of the free surface and $\T=\R/2\pi \Z $ .
-The evolution of the velocity field $U$ of the fluid and of the free surface are governed by 2-D free surface Euler equation,